-Including the additional candidates from the combined sample, we find they they are fully consistent with the $\beta-z$ relation derived from the primary wide-area \emph{JWST} sample (right-hand panel of Fig. \ref{fig:beta-versus-redshift}).
-At $z>9$, the \emph{JWST}-selected galaxies from \citet{cullen2023} follow the same trend; in particular, it can be seen that the these candidates also show extremely blue UV slopes at $z\simeq11$.
-At $z<9$, the addition of the ground-based COSMOS/UltraVISTA candidates from the \citet{cullen2023} sample provides an extra redshift bin at $\langle z \rangle = 8.5$.
-The value of $\langle \beta \rangle = -1.90 \pm 0.06$ in this bin is consistent with an extrapolation of Equation \ref{eq:beta-redshift}.
-However, we note that the galaxies in the ${7.5 < z < 9.0}$ redshift bin are significantly brighter by $\Delta M_{\mathrm{UV}} \simeq -2$, meaning the average is likely biased with respect to the higher redshift bins (by up to $\Delta \beta \simeq 0.3$).
-Accounting for this bias would suggest that the evolution between $z=8$ to $z=9$ is likely to be shallower if compared to a $z=8$ sample matched in magnitude.
-The focus of this paper is the evolution in $\beta$ at $z>9$, but future \emph{JWST} studies will enable a robust determination of the redshift evolution of $\beta$ in magnitude-matched samples to lower redshfits.
+Including the additional candidates from the combined sample, we find that they are fully consistent with the $\beta-z$ relation derived from the primary wide-area \emph{JWST} sample (right-hand panel of Fig. \ref{fig:beta-versus-redshift}).
+At $z>9$, the \emph{JWST}-selected galaxies from \citet{cullen2023} follow the same trend.
+In particular, it can be seen that these candidates also show extremely blue UV slopes at $z\simeq11$.
+At $z<9$, the addition of ground-based COSMOS/UltraVISTA candidates from the \citet{cullen2023} sample provides an additional redshift bin at $\langle z \rangle = 8.5$.
+The value of $\langle \beta \rangle = -1.94 \pm 0.07$ in this bin is consistent with an extrapolation of Equation \ref{eq:beta-redshift}.
+However, we note that the galaxies in the ${7.5 < z < 9.0}$ redshift bin are significantly brighter by $\Delta M_{\mathrm{UV}} \simeq -2$, meaning that the average is likely biased with respect to the higher redshift bins (by up to $\Delta \beta \simeq 0.25$).
+Taking into account this bias would suggest that the evolution between $z=8$ and $z=9$ is likely to be shallower if compared to a sample at $z=8$ with the same magnitude.
+The focus of this paper is on the evolution in $\beta$ at $z>9$, but future \emph{JWST} studies will enable a robust determination of the redshift-evolution of $\beta$ for samples matched in magnitude across a wider redshift range.